Getting a Car Loan After Bankruptcy

 Contact the attorney general.
 You can check with your state's attorney general's office to make sure the lender has registered in accordance with applicable laws.

 Research the lender online.
-Run a search on the Internet to find out more about the company that you're considering dealing with.
+Run a search online to find out more about the company that you're considering dealing with.
 Borrowers who have previously been scammed or had bad encounters often post about their experiences and warnings online.

 Applying for a Car Loan After Chapter 7 or Chapter 13 Bankruptcy